MirunaPislar/Sarcasm-Detection/README.md

 # Sarcasm-Detection

 Sarcasm is a form of verbal irony that is intended to express contempt or ridicule.
 Relying on the shared knowledge between the speaker and his audience, sarcasm requires wit to understand and wit to produce.
-In our daily interactions we use gestures and mimics, intonation and prosody to hint the sarcastic intent.
+In our daily interactions, we use gestures and mimics, intonation and prosody to hint the sarcastic intent.
 Since we do not have access to such paralinguistic cues, detecting sarcasm in written text is a much harder task.

 I investigated various methods to detect sarcasm in tweets, using both traditional machine learning and deep learning models, evaluating them on different datasets (details in [res/](res)).